codingame120/uptech1/content/posts/how-to-manage-windows-10-hibernation/how-to-manage-windows-10-hibernation.md

 * To enable hibernation, type: `powercfg/h on`

-* If you want to use Windows Fast Startup but not hibernate, change the hibernation file type to reduced:`powercfg/h/type` reduced, which takes up less disk space than a regular hibernation file.
+* If you want to use Windows Fast Startup but not hibernate, change the hibernation file type to reduced:`powercfg/h/type reduced`, which takes up less disk space than a regular hibernation file.
 To restore the hibernation file, change the /type parameter to full: `powercfg/h/type full`

-* Turn on hibernation and specify the size of the hibernation file as a percentage of installed RAM using this command: `powercfg/h/size nn` Enter a number between 40 and 100 in place of NN.
+* Turn on hibernation and specify the size of the hibernation file as a percentage of installed RAM using this command: `powercfg/h/size nn` Enter a number between 40 and 100 in place of nn.
 Avoid making this amount smaller, because you will be unable to use the hibernate file.

 <br>